steve-cm/RaaS/README.md

 ## What is the RaaS&reg; API?

 With our RESTful RaaS API you can integrate a global reward or incentive program into your platform.
-The following methods are available:

-PLATFORM SETUP - Name, Key, and Auth
+Our API is made to support multiple account structures.
+Following [Platform Setup](#platform-setup) and [Authentication](#authentication), the following methods are available:

 * CREATE AN ACCOUNT - Versatility to create multiple account structures to support many use cases
 * GET ACCOUNT INFORMATION - Call up information about accounts in your platform
 * REGISTER A CREDIT CARD - Securely save up to 10 credit cards to accounts with our third-party payment partner